 Admission to the Program

-If you currently are NOT a matriculated M.A. student at SF State, and you wish to apply for admission to the certificate program, you must apply to the University.
-To do so, you will need to apply online at Cal State Apply.
+If you currently are NOT a matriculated M.A. student at SF State, and you wish to apply for admission to the certificate program, you must apply to the university.
+To do so, you will need to apply to SF State Graduate Studies online through Cal State Apply.
 You will also need to upload the following documents (1-3) to the Cal State Apply site’s “Program Materials” section:

 - Explain your interest in pursuing the degree.